Leask/Tabminal/README.md

 # `t>` Tabminal

-> **The AI-Native Terminal for the Mobile Age.**
+> **Tab(ter)minal, the Cloud-Native, Proactive AI Integrated Terminal works in modern browsers.**
-> Seamlessly code from your Desktop, iPad, or iPhone with an intelligent, persistent, and touch-optimized experience.
+> Seamlessly code from your desktop, tablet, or phone with an intelligent, persistent, and rich experience.

 ![Tabminal Banner](public/favicon.svg)